-You know the feeling after having trained hard the day before and waking up being sore in your entire body.
+You know the feeling - after having trained hard the day before and waking up being sore in your entire body.
 Especially when you are out of shape or have just started on a new sport.
-But what can you do to reduce the soreness and get ready for training again in a hurry?
-Some suggest you should just ignore it, others to train even more, many recommend getting a good body massage and some will tell you to relax for a while.
+But what can you do to reduce this soreness and get ready for training again in a hurry?
+Some suggest you should just ignore it, others to train even more, but many recommend getting a good body massage and some will tell you to relax for a while.
 But what is the best thing to do?
 Before we look at that, let's find out why we get sore after training.

 Read more about the benefits of massage Aalborg